nfc-developer/sdm-backend/README.md

 ## Contact
 Feel free to reach me at mike@nfcdeveloper.com if you have any questions concerning this topic.

+## How to configure the tags?
+We suggest using [NFC Developer App](https://nfcdeveloper.com/tag-app/tutorial/) for Android/iOS in order to configure the tags.
+This application will do most things "under the hood" and your tags will work out-of-the-box with this project.

 ## Demo
 Check out the demo at [sdm.nfcdeveloper.com](https://sdm.nfcdeveloper.com/).
 This server is using blank authentication keys (all-zeros, factory default).
 You can use this server for testing and should work fine until you change the default factory keys on your tags.